MichaelCurrin/docsify-js-tutorial/docs/README.md

 Convert your _docs_ folder into a pretty docs website using [Docsify-JS](https://docsify.js.org/) and some minimal setup instructions.
 This project's site itself is also running on _Docsify_.

+## Purpose

+This project is for you if you answer yes to any of the following:

+- New to making a docs site?
+- Tired of writing HTML/CSS/JS and just want to write docs using plain markdown?
+- Never heard of DocsifyJS?
+- Want to add features and style to your DocsifyJS site?
+- Looking for a template which is based on real world use?

 ## Where to run a _Docsify_ site

-This project provides three options for a choosing a docs site to run:
+This project provides three approaches for choosing a Docsify site to run:

 - [Quickstart local server](#quickstart-local-server)
-    - Clone this repo and start serving the docs repo.
+    - Clone this repo and start serving the docs repo immediately.
 - [Setup your own docs site](#setup-your-own-docs-site)
     - Convert your _docs_ directory into a docs site hosted on Github Pages.
 Copy from some templates files to get up and running with as little effort as possible.
 - [Docsify JS Template](https://github.com/michaelcurrin/docsify-js-template/) repo
-    - A minimal template which was moved out of this project into a separate repo.
+    - A minimal template which goes with this tutorial.
     - Click _Use this template_ there and you'll be able to starting serving a site on Github Pages or locally.

 _Note: The instructions in this repo are intended for Linux and macOS environments._